 The universal engine

 Most tracking apps lock you into one shape — a workout app for workouts, a meal app for meals, a habit app for habits.
 Kaizendex has one shape that fits all of them.
-It's called the universal engine, and once you understand the four pieces you understand the whole app.
+It's called the universal engine, and once you understand the three pieces you understand the whole app.

-The four pieces
+The three pieces

 Examples: